denislamard/etb/README.md

 |truffle-config.js|file|parameters for truffle|

 ## Clone the repository
-Firtly , it is mandatory to clone the git repo.
+Firstly , it is mandatory to clone the git repo.
 ```bash
 git clone git@github.com:denislamard/etb.git
 ```
 ## Setup the environment
-Install all node modules on the development environment
+Install all node modules on the development environment.
 ```bash
 cd etb
 npm install
 ```

-Install all node modules on the cli applications
+Install all node modules on the cli applications.
 ```bash
 cd etb/cli
 npm install
 ```

 ## Start the local blockchain
-Before using the projet, it is necessary to start the blockchain. a new folder named **ganache-db** will be created.
+Before using the project, it is necessary to start the blockchain. a new folder named **ganache-db** will be created.
+This folder stores data from the blockchain.
 ```bash
 cd etb
 ./start-blockchain
 ```

 ## Deploy the contracts
 The contracts must be deployed on the local blockchain before using the cli applications.
 The new addresses of contracts are stored in **contract.addr**.
+Each file contains the contract address.
 ```bash
 cd etb
 ./deploy
 ```

 ## Using the cli applications

-To execute these 4 cli applications, node mus be used.
+To execute these 4 cli applications, nodejs must be used.
 > ex.: **node admin.js**

 1. Enable roles with **admin.js**